iamkahvi/iamkahvi.github.io/_pages/book-list.md

 ## <u> this year </u>

+- Naked Economics
+I haven't finished this book yet.
+Mostly because it has a tendency to put me to sleep which is convenient since I read it right before bed.
+Despite that, every second I'm awake to enjoy it the content is engaging!
+Hopefully it will be done by Christmas.
+<br><br>

 - Orchid and the Wasp
 This book reminds me of The Goldfinch.
 Despite the unusual situations Gael (the protagonist) finds herself in, I *believe* in the logic of why she got there.
 In fact, I feel like that's where I would be in her shoes.
 Despite her facetious, ruthless, manipulative personality.
 Yet at her core, Gael is motivated by her caring for her family.
 I guess the ends justify the means.
 [Highlights here](/_pages/highlights/Orchid-and-the-Wasp)